Spirit of the West: Early years

 Geoffrey Kelly and J. Knutson had begun playing music together as a duo when Kelly's then-girlfriend Alison, at the time a theatre student, told them she had a classmate with a really great singing voice.
 That classmate, John Mann, joined Kelly and Knutson as a folk trio called Eavesdropper, and scored early gigs as an opening act for rockers such as Art Bergmann and Barney Bentall.
-Early on their set predominantly comprised covers of artists such as Bruce Cockburn, Eric Bogle, Richard Thompson and Billy Bragg, with original compositions gradually introduced into their set.
+Early on their set predominantly comprised covers of artists such as Bruce Cockburn, Eric Bogle, Richard Thompson, and Billy Bragg, with original compositions gradually introduced into their set.

 After a gig on Vancouver Island was erroneously billed as "Eavesdroppings", the band opted to change its name to Spirit of the West, and independently released the album Spirit of the West in 1984 before signing to Stony Plain Records, a roots music label based in Edmonton, Alberta.

 Stony Plain released Tripping Up the Stairs in 1986.
 Following that album Hugh McMillan joined the band and the band toured through 1987 as a quartet with Hugh on bass.
-In October 1987 Jay Knutson left the band to join the Winnipeg based band Hart Rouged and pursue a "solo" career.
+In October 1987, Knutson left the band to join the Winnipeg based band Hart-Rouge and pursue a "solo" career.

 1988's Labour Day spawned the popular single "Political" and consolidated the band as a significant draw on the folk festival circuit.
 The album also garnered the band its first Juno Award nomination, for Best Roots & Traditional Album at the Juno Awards of 1989.

 After that album's tour, McMillan took a temporary hiatus from the band in December of 1988 for personal reasons and to pursue solo interests.
 He was replaced by Daniel Lapp and Linda McRae, but returned before the band's next album was recorded.
 When McMillan returned, Lapp left the band in June of 1989 due to his wife becoming pregnant, but McRae stayed on.
 (As a result, Lapp never actually appeared on a Spirit of the West recording.
 He pursued a solo career, however, releasing a number of albums of experimental jazz/folk/electronic fusion.)

 On the strength of "Political", Warner Bros.
 Records signed the band in 1989, and Stony Plain released a compilation, Old Material 1984–1986, to close out their contract with the label.

 In 1990, the band's major label debut, Save This House was released.
 The album track "Home for a Rest", which was considered a classic party anthem at universities across Canada was not officially released as a commercial or radio single, but became the band's signature song.
 (Despite its not being a single, a music video was released for the song.)